-Internally, AMD refers to it as the ‘Nvidia Killer‘ which can be a slippery slope in the tech industry.
-There are plenty of examples of companies branding their new releases as the ‘something killer’ and things working out marvelously, but a lot more where things backfired and it ended up being a disaster for the companies.
+Internally, AMD refers to it as the ‘Nvidia Killer,’ which can be a slippery slope in the tech industry.
+There are lots of examples of companies branding their new releases as the ‘something killer’ and things working out marvelously, but instead of “killing” the competition, the product ends up being a disaster.

-The key contributing factor to the AMD RDNA 2 hype is that it was announced that it’ll be the graphical architecture on the next-gen consoles – the Playstation 5 and Xbox Series X. The tech demo below shows some of the things that this technology is capable of.
+The key contributing factor to the AMD RDNA 2 hype is that it was announced that it will part of the graphical architecture on the next-gen consoles – the Playstation 5 and Xbox Series X. The tech demo below shows some of the things that this technology is capable of.

 Table of ContentsShow

-One important question still remains: Will AMD RDNA 2 be released before or after the arrival of the next-generation gaming consoles?
-With heavy rumors surrounding the supposed original launch date, which was at Computex 2020 in June 2020, and with the current world situation possibly pushing back the releases of next-gen gaming consoles, it seems a bit more likely that we’ll get AMD RDNA 2 before the PS5 and the Xbox Series X.
+One important question lingered for a while: Will AMD RDNA 2 be released before or after the arrival of the next-generation gaming consoles?
+With heavy rumors surrounding the supposed original launch date, which was at Computex 2020 in June 2020, and with the current global situation possibly pushing back the releases of next-gen gaming consoles, it is now confirmed that we’ll get AMD RDNA 2 before the PS5 and the Xbox Series X.

 After Computex 2020 got canceled, it put AMD in an interesting position for their reveal.
 Chances are that we are going to get an online reveal from AMD this year, the same way Nvidia presented their RTX 3000 series.

 In late April, in a Q1 2020 AMD earnings call, CEO Lisa Su said, “Development of our RDNA 2 GPUs continues to progress well.
 We are on track to launch our next-generation gaming GPUs later this year, with a 50% performance per watt increase compared to our current offerings.”

-As mentioned before, when AMD came out with their Navi lineup in 2019, they competed with Nvidia to an extent, but never really challenged their top-of-the-line products like the RTX 2080 Ti.
+As mentioned before, when AMD came out with their Navi lineup in 2019, they competed with Nvidia, but never really challenged their top-of-the-line products like the RTX 2080 Ti.
 One of the main points of interest for AMD RDNA 2 is the probability that it’ll go for the throat and bring a proper GPU war.

 This way of undercutting Nvidia’s prices has been fruitful as Nvidia was forced to lower the prices on its Super cards at the last moment, so one might think that AMD will gamble on it again.

-There’s another interesting theory that AMD has something special in store in the ray tracing department.
-If that’s the case, we might see AMD’s higher tier GPUs potentially get an upper hand over its Nvidia counterparts and thusly be pricier than what Nvidia has to offer.
-Seeing how well Nvidia’s RTX 2080 Ti sold at the baffling $1200 price point upon release, it’s likely that AMD will follow suit and make their top RDNA 2 cards be at around the same point.
+There’s another interesting theory that AMD has something special in store in the ray-tracing department.
+If that’s the case, we might see AMD’s higher tier GPUs potentially get an upper hand over its Nvidia counterparts and, thus, be pricier than what Nvidia has to offer.
+Seeing how Nvidia’s RTX 3080 is being sold at the $699 mark, it’s likely that AMD will follow suit and make their top RDNA 2 cards be at around the same point.

-Conversely, AMD’s RDNA 2 mid-range cards meant to compete with the likes of RTX 2060 and RTX 2070 are more likely to challenge Nvidia’s price points to further establish its spot in that mid-range segment.
+AMD’s RDNA 2 mid-range cards meant to compete with the likes of RTX 3060 and RTX 3070 are also likely to challenge Nvidia’s price points to further establish its spot in that mid-range segment.